-In a similar fashion to the figure (x), we will introduce the contained gas to an external electrode and inherent magnetic field.
+In a similar fashion to the figure (Figure 3), we will introduce the contained gas to an external electrode and inherent magnetic field.
 The gas will remain contained within the vessel and will not come in contact with the electromagnetic device, but will come in direct contact with the field it produces.

-Because we do not know how the energy level of the gas will be affected by the introduction of an electromagnetic wave, experimentation will start with the electrode at an extreme distance from the gas container.
+Experimentation will start with the electrode at an extreme distance from the gas container.
 The electrode will then be incrementally moved toward the gas chamber while constantly monitoring temperature and pressure within the gaseous container.

 Tuning of an electrode power, distance, sound amperage and frequency will be made in order to attain the most stable plasma vortex.
 Stability of the vortex cloud will also be monitored throughout the process of introduction to electronic field by looking for abnormalities in the shape and configuration of the vortex.

-Adjustments may need to be made to the amplitude and or frequency to ensure vortex stability throughout the introduction of the electrode.
-In this experiment, we are not looking for sharp edges in formation that are not in a rotational motion.
+Adjustments may need to be made to the amplitude and or frequency to ensure vortex stability (avoiding spikes and jagged areas in vortex) throughout the introduction of the electrode.

 At this stage data will be recorded, calculations of measurable observations will be made and a scientific journal will be written with our findings.
 We will move beyond the stage of creation of a plasma vortex once we have observed and recorded data and video footage for scientific review to verify our findings.

 Plans for Spring 2018 and Fall 2018 will be published including designing and producing a fully functioning plasma vortex thruster which will measure thrust density changes vs frequency and amplitude calibration data.

-Methods are written in enough detail that another scientist could replicate the experiment.
-Specifics such as sample size, number of replicates, etc. are included.
-References are cited appropriately.

 Equipment, Reagents, Supplies and Other Needs.